chxmxii/CTF/2025/F²/solution/sol.md

 # F² Writeup

 In this challenge, we’re given a parameter `f` that is vulnerable to **LFI**.
 At first glance, reading common files doesn’t reveal anything useful.
-But there’s a trick... (weel, not every LFI gives a flag directly)
+But there’s a trick... (well, not every LFI gives a flag directly)

 Accessing the `/proc/mounts` file can sometimes give interesting insights into mounted volumes or filesystems: